ramumarrp77/github-commit-final-check/README.md

 ```

 ### Key Files and Modules
-- **frontend.py**: Contains the Streamlit application that allows users to upload PDFs, enter queries, and display responses.
+- **frontend.py**: Contains the Streamlit application that allows users to upload PDFs, enter queries, and display results.
-- **backend.py**: Implements the PDF processing, embedding generation, semantic search, and response generation logic.
+- **backend.py**: Implements the core logic for processing PDFs, generating embeddings, and querying the documents.
 - **requirements.txt**: Lists all the necessary Python packages required to run the application.

 ## Setup and Installation

 ### Prerequisites
 - Python 3.7 or higher
-- An OpenAI API key (for using OpenAI models)
+- pip (Python package installer)

 ### Installation Steps
 1. **Clone the repository**: